 The table below shows the time required to process routine renunciation of Canadian citizenship applications.
-Processing times are based on how long it took to process 80 percent of all cases between October 1, 2011 to September 30, 2012.
+Processing times are based on how long it took to process 80 percent of all cases finalized between October 1, 2013 and September 30, 2014.

 Status available online

 Note: The stated processing time does not include 3-4 months that is needed for missions outside Canada to prepare and send your application for processing in Canada.